 I also love that, because there are so few movements to remember, it allows me to really hone into my body, rather than frantically remembering which dance moves I’m supposed to be doing next.

 While some folks love a good Kanye West beat to get them through a workout, other people love a Bon Iver mashup to move through—you can find me in the latter group.
 I love the music in The Class, which ranges from occasional Beyonce tunes to lots of alt-pop, alt-rock, and singer/songwriter picks found on my own Spotify playlists.
+It always gets my heart rate up.
 In each Class, you’ll find a mix of upbeat and slower songs throughout the workout, depending on how much recovery and “heart-clearing” (IYKYK) is involved.

 I love that The Class pairs the various movements to the music so, so well.
 The music is a huge part of The Class, and is incorporated beautifully into every workout I’ve done on the digital studio platform.

 I think The Class by Taryn Toomey is the only form of exercise I’ve ever looked forward to.
-This no equipment full body workout requires so little to get started, and has truly become more of a spiritual practice for me than anything else.
+This is one of those no equipment workouts that requires so little to get started, and has truly become more of a spiritual practice for me than anything else.
 I find that when I’m doing other forms of exercise, like running, for example, I blast my favorite tunes on my Airpods as loud as possible, doing anything in my power to distract myself from the misery that is running.